raphamaciel/trism-enterprise-framework/README.md

 # Enterprise TRiSM Artifact Repository

-This repository provides a practical Governance-as-Code structure for Trust, Risk, and Security Management (TRiSM) in enterprise framework deployments.
+This is an AI generated repository to provide a practical Governance-as-Code structure for Trust, Risk, and Security Management (TRiSM) in enterprise framework deployments.

 ## Purpose